Neverball/neverball-docs/How-To.md

 ##Editing Brushes

 Reshape brushes (blocks) with the clipper tool (xyz icon).
-This cuts sections off the brushes to form non-rectangular shapes.
+This truncates brushes, helpful when forming non-rectangular shapes.

 Manipulate brushes by moving edges or vertices:

   * Press E to modify the edges, click and drag points to move the edges.
   * Press V to modify the vertices, as described above.

-In Radiant, you cannot create concaves brushes.
+Radiant does not allow creation of concave brushes.

 Use numerical keys "1 - 9" to change grid resolution.
 By default, all points snap to the grid.
 Deactivate this feature in the "Grid" menu if desired.

-Rotate brushes in the menu "Selection", "Flip", "Rotate" or "Arbitrary Rotation.
+Rotate brushes in the menu "Selection", "Flip", "Rotate" or "Arbitrary Rotation".

 Merge two or more brushes into one (if allowed) in the menu "Selection", "CGS", "CGS Merge".